 If you report a profit to the IRS at least three out of five years, the IRS assumes you are a business.
 However, even if you have never shown a profit, you may still be considered a business if you operate in a business-like manner.

-Set aside money for income tax and self-employment tax as an Etsy seller
+Save money to pay taxes including for income tax and self-employment tax as an Etsy seller

-If your total income from self-employment is $400 or more, you must pay self-employment tax in addition to income tax.
+If your total income from self-employment is $400 or more, you must pay self-employment tax in addition to income tax come tax time.
 You only pay self-employment tax on your income after expenses.

 Make sure to set aside a portion of your sales on a regular basis for federal and state taxes.
 Or, if you also have wages as an employee, consider increasing your tax withholding from your pay using Form W-4.
 By planning for your taxes now, you can avoid a surprise tax bill when you file your return.

 Your state and local governments may have other requirements

 You may owe state and local sales tax on your Etsy sales, depending on the laws and tax rates where you live.
 Research the laws in the states you often sell in.
 Make sure to collect and remit tax as required.